Dev1an/Navigation/README.md

 -   *RouteItem* is an item that is coupled to a route.
 It extends *Item* with the following properties:
     -   `route` *FlowRouter.Route* — the corresponding route
     -   `visit()` *void* — a method that will go to the corresponding route using `FlowRouter.go(…)`.
--   *MenuItem* is an item that is coupled to to another *Menu*.
+-   *MenuItem* is an item that is coupled to another *Menu*.
 You can think of this as a "submenu".
     -   `menu` *Menu* — the corresponding submenu

 ## Render using spacebars